Hyphen/env-action/README.md

       echo "Secret: $SOME_SECRETE"
 ```

-For more information on what the Hyphen CLI can do please see our
+For more information on the Hyphen CLI, see the
 [CLI Documentation](https://docs.hyphen.ai/).

 ---